meidata/meidata.github.io/_knitr/markdown_blog/Kaggle competition Quora question pairs .Rmd

 #### My approaches: When we talk about building models...

   The first thing to tackle a text mining problem is to turn the word into numeric representation so that the algorithm can 'understand' the word.
-To interpret the text there are usually two methods : 1)TFIDF 2)word2vec.
+To interpret the text there are usually two methods: 1)TFIDF 2)word2vec.
 For the TFIDF part I used bigram to get the words weighting and a pre-trained word2vec model for the word vector.
 My final model is a simple xgb model with 47 features under python 3.5 environment.

   *The 'To try' part is resumed from the winning solution in the [discussion board](https://www.kaggle.com/c/quora-question-pairs/discussion 'discussion') after the competition ended*